joelSurfleet/Portfolio/README.md

   -The data gathered by this was used in a CDR for Cal Poly Space Systems

 The folder CFD has some screenshots of the CPSS injector that I ran to investigate the mass flow rate between the holes and calculate the plume length.

+The folder Aero 355 Midterm has the code I used to answer the questions on a midterm for my space environments class.